ngozinwogwugwu/nwodb/README.md

 ## Part 3: Inserts & Selects
 Using [part 3 of the tuorial](https://github.com/cstack/db_tutorial/blob/master/_parts/part3.md) as a guide, we'll add limited insert/select functionality (only on memory for now).
 Changes:
 - `vm.c`: handles the `execute_insert` and `execute_select` statements
-- `backend.c`: structure definitions for table & row, serialize/deserialize row into/out of memory
+- `table.c`: structure definitions for table & row, serialize/deserialize row into/out of memory

 More refactoring:
 - rename `repl.c` to `interface.c`.
 Rename `compiler.c` to `sql_command_processor.c`